Huotes/CommitMaker/README.md

 Behind every successful man, there is a woman.
 Behind every dead man, there is Chuck Norris.

 The easiest way to determine Chuck Norris' age is to cut him in half and count the rings.

+I would love to change the world but they won’t give me the source code.